Aristotelian ethics

 Aristotle emphasized that virtue is practical, and that the purpose of ethics is to become good, not merely to know.
 Aristotle also claims that the right course of action depends upon the details of a particular situation, rather than being generated merely by applying a law.
 The type of wisdom which is required for this is called "prudence" or "practical wisdom" (Greek phronesis), as opposed to the wisdom of a theoretical philosopher (Greek sophia).
-But despite the importance of practical decision making, in the final analysis the original Aristotelian and Socratic answer to the question of how best to live, at least for the best types of human, was, if possible, to live the life of philosophy.
+But despite the importance of practical decision making, in the final analysis the original Aristotelian and Socratic answer to the question of how best to live, was, if possible, to live the life of philosophy.

 Three ethical treatises

 Three Aristotelian ethical works survive today which are considered to be either by Aristotle, or from relatively soon after: